We May Be Able To Rewire Our Brain, According To New Research

 What is neurofeedback?

-Neurofeedback is a type of biofeedback that monitors and records brain activity and helps train the brain to fire at optimal times.
-Some research suggests it can help alleviate symptoms associated with chronic pain.
+Neurofeedback2 is a type of biofeedback that monitors and records brain activity and helps train the brain to fire at optimal times.
+Some research suggests it can help alleviate symptoms associated with chronic pain3.

 How was it used in this study?